aws/aws-sdk-js-v3/packages/signature-v4-node/README.md

 ### presignRequest

 The `presignRequest` method accepts a request and returns a Promise that resolves with a presigned request.

 The presigned request will have an expiration and can be passed directly to an HTTP client.

-The following options can be provided within a hash to the `presignRequest` method:
+The following options can be provided to the `presignRequest` method:

 - `request` - The request to be signed.
 This parameter will not be modified during the signing process but will instead be cloned.